Resources

 Brown 2 Storey House Under Blue Sky 1500459

 Some schemes have additional facilities, which may be open to the local community at reasonable charges.
 Some examples of this are restaurant and gym facilities, meeting rooms and public areas.
-Increasing use is being made of telecare devices in extra care housing developments for example, fall detectors for adults who are prone to falling, or devices for adults living with dementia who are prone to 'walking with purpose'.
+Increasing use is being made of telecare devices in extra care housing developments for example, fall detectors for adults who are prone to falling, or devices for adults living with dementia who like to 'walk with purpose'.

 Occupants may own their own home, be part owners or tenants.
 In contrast to residents in care homes they all have legal rights to occupy underpinned by housing law.
 In addition, agreements are put in place that cover the provision of care, support, domestic, social, community or other services.
 Residents in extra care homes do not usually have to obtain their care services from a specific provider, but other services for example domestic services, costs for communal areas including a catering kitchen, and in some cases some meals, might be built into the charges residents pay.